-As the pandemic has shaken up the way we’ve done things for the past year, students have been under more pressure than usual.
-With remote learning being implemented by school districts across the country, many students are having a difficult time focusing on schoolwork, struggling with long periods of social isolation, and spending far too much time looking at screens.
+Learning looks very different today than it has in the past, and many students are having a difficult time focusing on schoolwork, struggling with long periods of social isolation, and spending far too much time looking at screens.
 That’s a whole lot of stress-inducing situations.

-With at-home learning likely continuing for the foreseeable future, there’s a growing concern that the current state of education is having a negative effect on our learners.
+With at-home learning growing in popularity, there’s a growing concern that the current state of education is having a negative effect on our learners.

-In fact, in a recent survey conducted by the Sphero team, we asked our community of parents and real-world teachers what problems they’re currently facing with at-home learning.
-Responses showed that the average parent is very concerned about this semester’s effect on their student’s overall well-being.
+In fact, in a survey conducted by the Sphero team last year, we asked our community of parents and real-world teachers what problems they faced with at-home and hybrid learning and how they solved them.
+Responses showed that the average parent is very concerned about how education changed in 2020 and its effect on their student’s overall well-being.

-To help reduce stress for students in the new year, we have compiled top recommendations from our community of educators that cover the challenges inherent to remote learning, how to recognize school burnout and many of the different ways you can keep learners positive and engaged.
+To help reduce stress for students in the new year, we have compiled top recommendations from our community of educators that cover the challenges inherent to remote or hybrid learning, how to recognize school burnout and many of the different ways you can keep learners positive and engaged in 2022.

-Increased Stress and the Challenges of Remote Learning
+Increased Stress and the Challenges of Distance Learning

-Similar to adults working from home for the first time during the pandemic, students who are not used to learning in a remote environment have faced a unique set of challenges, including:
+Similar to adults working from home for the first time, students who are not used to learning in a remote environment face a unique set of challenges, including:

 Lack of Social Interaction